 In addition to the regular weekly Thursday night program offered through Munroe-Meyer, increased financial support from our community in recent years has allowed MFD to expand program offerings to include dance lessons, expanded cooking classes, therapeutic horse riding, ice skating lessons and reading clubs, among others.

 Click on the About tab above to learn more about the Meyer Foundation for Disabilities, the people we serve and our mission.
 To make a tax-deductible donation to MFD, visit our donation page.
 To learn more on how you can participate in our fund-raising events, click on the links below.

-The Meyer Foundation for Disabilities is proud to announce it will be funding a significant expansion of services to individuals with disabilities in the metro area.
-Among the exciting new programming being offered in 2013 include a beginning figure skating program, a horse riding therapy program, visual and musical arts programs, expanded cooking classes, and programs providing increased access to books and reading clubs.
+The Meyer Foundation for Disabilities is proud to announce the awarding of nearly $35,000 in grants for fund services during 2014 for individuals with disabilities in the metro area.
+Among the exciting new programming being offered in 2014 include a film-making class, a nature camp and dance classes.
+In addition, MFD will continue support for a horse riding therapy program, expanded cooking classes and reading clubs.
+Read on to learn more about this year’s offerings: